cjdbarlow/Part-One/bispectral-index.md

  This breaks the EEG signal down into the sine waves used to produce it.
  * A histogram of each frequency is plotted
  * As anaesthesia deepens, lower frequencies begin to dominate
  * The **spectral edge frequency** is the frequency greater than 95% of the frequencies in the compressed spectral array
-* Conherence
  It is an indicator of anaesthetic depth, but not of drug concentration.
+* **Coherence**
+Under anaesthesia, the electrical activity in different sections of the brain falls out of phase.

 ##Pros
 * Reduced anaesthetic awareness in high risk patient groups